Previewing body text

 Each preset has a predefined font size and line spacing.
 Not every font is the same size, so it’s important to be able to quickly adjust the size to see what works for a particular font.
 You can click and drag your mouse horizontally to adjust the font size.
 Drag vertically to change the line height.
 Alternatively pinch on your trackpad to adjust font size and hold the Option key while pinching to change line height.

 The button placed on the left side of each block of text shows the point size for that block.
 When you hold down the Option key it toggles to show the line height multiplier.
-Click the button to view more details about the properties of that block, such as tracking and paragraph spacing.
+Click the button to edit the properties of that block, such as tracking, alignment and paragraph spacing.

 Layout width